dmheller/gtcm_gnp_client/README.md

 [CONTENTS]

-The file phpgtcm.tar.gz contains all the source PHP scripts that define the PHP-GTCM interface, as well as all the application related files.
-The PHP-GTCM interface is comprised of several layered classes, which are listed in class.list.
-The classes are distributed into a number of files, ending in ".inc".
-The layers are as follows:
+The PHP-GTCM interface is comprised of several layered classes,  The classes are distributed into a number of files, ending in ".inc The layers are as follows:

-[CHANGES]

-The application no longer depends on having register globals set to "On" making this library more production level (and more secure) ready.
-The library will now also work on the command line which now allows the ability to create scripts that can run without user intervention via cron or other utility.
-The library now conforms more closely to proper OOP programming practices, except for the classes defined in gnp_misc.
-The application has been tested on php 5.3.10 .
-It should work just fine on 5.4 also.
-The program has also been checked will E_STRICT E_ALL active and not notices are reported.
-The demonstration script provided (index.php) does however emit notices about undefined variable it would not be a trivial task to eliminate those however.
-There is a test script provided that demonstrates how to use this interface.

 *Top to bottom